barbaradenney/portfolio/content/posts/design-system-operational-processes-sustainability-reflection.md

 ## Final Thought

 The core lesson?
-A great design system isn’t just about components—it’s about the systems that support the system.
+A great design system isn't just about components.
+It's about the systems that support the system.
 Have strong processes in place ensure the longevity of the design system use.

 ---